croxton/gangsta/README.md

 ####`{og:description}`
 An description of the webpage.

-Use conditonals to check for the existance of a variable if you are unsure that the referenced site provides them.
+Use conditionals to check for the existance of a variable if you are unsure that the referenced site provides them.